NLCR/CZIDLO/README.md

 Version 4.4:
 - own search solution consisting of database tables, views, functions triggers has been replaced with Apache Solr
-- added reverse resolving, i.e. finding URN:NBN by URL, throw API or web interface
+- added reverse resolving, i.e. finding URN:NBN by URL, through the API or web interface
 - some tuning of web interface
 - OAI Adapter reworked, source code and report cleaned up.
 Parameters changed, enabled merging of digital instances.